 A long time New York resident, multi-award-winning French tap dancer Roxane Butterfly has toured the world teaching and performing tap dance for over 20 years.
 “I was a nomad.
 My dance was my home.”
 In 2009, Roxane became pregnant while on tour in Barcelona, so she decided to remain.
 A month after birth, her daughter Zuly was officially diagnosed with Down syndrome.
 “I didn’t really know at the time where the laws and support systems for education or medical care were going to be the best.
 France, Spain or America?”
 Roxane wondered.
 Convinced it would be best for Zuly, Roxane relocated from New York to Barcelona.
 The low cost of living, the slow pace of life and the Spaniards’ general acceptance of people with disabilities made Spain seem more welcoming.
 Unlike France where many of her friends were worried or felt sorry for Roxane, in Spain “there are no degrading glances, no sustained curiosity”.
 Inclusion in education is the norm in Barcelona, so Zuly was able to attend the neighborhood school like everyone else and participate in all the activities with children in her grade.
 She also attended speech therapy sessions and joined a small group of children with Down syndrome who met weekly with a teacher trained to help them reinforce social and academic skills.

 “Raising Zuly” is a coming of age story about love and perseverance.
 It is a story about a mother’s fight for her daughter’s right to be not just accepted but included in a meaningful way.
-“Raising Zuly” is not a French story, a European or an American story.
-It is a universal story that aims to change the conversation surrounding Down syndrome.
+“Raising Zuly” is a universal story that aims to change the conversation surrounding Down syndrome.